simplex-chat/simplexmq/protocol/xftp.md

 Server should delete file chunk record, invalidating all recipient IDs, and delete file body from file storage.
 If file chunk was successfully deleted, the server must send `ok` response.

 ### File recipient commands

+Sending any of the commands in this section is only allowed with recipient's ID.

 #### Download file chunk